 There is no opportunity in this course to do "extra credit" work.
-Your grade will be determined solely by the components listed above.
-The overall course grade, computed using the weights specified above, will be curved.
+Your grade will be determined solely by the test scores.
+The overall course grade will be curved.
 I reserve the right to modify these weights as needed during the quarter.